My young female patients with breast cancer often ask me about their fertility. In this post, I’ll answer some of the most frequently asked questions.

 How can a woman maximize her chances of a future successful pregnancy before starting treatment?
 What can a woman do before starting chemotherapy or hormone therapy to preserve her fertility?

 Embryo freezing after in vitro fertilization (IVF) is the best option for women who have a male partner who can provide sperm or who wish to use a sperm donor.
 Hormones are given to the woman to artificially stimulate her ovaries to produce many mature eggs.
-This process takes two to six weeks.
+This process takes less than two weeks.
 The eggs are harvested by inserting an instrument through the vagina.
 The eggs are then fertilized in the laboratory (a process called in vitro fertilization or IVF) to create several embryos that are frozen in a special very cold freezer.
 Embryos can be frozen for many years without being damaged.
 When the woman is ready to become pregnant the embryos are thawed, checked for genetic abnormalities, and one or two are implanted through the vagina into her uterus.
 The pregnancy success rate is approximately 50% per embryo transferred if the eggs were harvested before age 35 but will be lower if she was older.